Afeski/TEAM-FURY-DESIGN-DOCUMENTATION/TEAMFURYDESIGNDOCUMENTATION.md

-- Hand Over 5 Hotel Designs to be created by the Frontend team*, the following were selected;
+- Hand Over 5 Hotel Designs to be created by the Frontend team, the following were selected;